VolvoD81/Owner-Operators/README.md

 # Southern California Owner-Operators Transportation Society                                                            SCOOTS
-A forum for owner operators in southern California to connect and encourage each other.
+A forum for owner operators in southern California to connect, encourage, and stand in unity.